-The Halsey House property was purchased by the City of Los Altos in 1974 as a nature preserve and for recreation programs and on May 26, 1981 was designated as a local historic resource by the Los Altos City Council.
+The Halsey House property was purchased by the City in 1974 as a nature preserve and for recreation programs and, on May 26, 1981, was designated as a local historic resource by the Los Altos City Council.
 The Halsey House in Redwood Grove has served as a Nature Center for summer camps, school tours, and interpretive programs.
-Due to its current state of disrepair, it was closed for public use in spring 2008.
+Due to its state of disrepair, it was closed for public use in spring 2008.

-In April 2013, Council approved a capital improvement program project to identify costs to both adaptively reuse the Halsey House to provide for the uses recommended by the Parks and Recreation Commission and to demolish the facility and building of an alternative facility.
+In April 2013, Council directed staff to develop a Capital Improvement Program (CIP) project to identify costs to both adaptively re-use the Halsey House to provide for the uses recommended by the Parks and Recreation Commission and to demolish the facility and building of an alternative facility.
 The CIP project was designated to be funded by outside grants/fundraising.
-The Friends of Historic Redwood Grove, a community group, raised the funds through private donations in 2015 to have the study performed.
+The Friends of Historic Redwood Grove, a community group, raised the funds in 2015 to have the study performed.